surniaulula/wpsso-breadcrumbs/readme.txt

 Most comprehensive Schema BreadcrumbsList markup of any plugin.

-Adds Schema BreadcrumbList markup to posts, pages, and custom post types.
+Add Schema BreadcrumbList markup to posts, pages, and custom post types.

 Use Google's preferred Schema JSON-LD format for your breadcrumbs markup.